 Erectile dysfunction affects millions of men, and it can be caused by a variety of physiological and psychological factors.
 Now according to some researchers, this condition may have its roots in periodontal disease.

 For example, the authors of a 2016 literature review say there is a link between chronic periodontitis and erectile dysfunction.
 The team goes as far as recommending that doctors should refer to erectile dysfunction patients to dentists so that they can undergo a comprehensive oral exam and get appropriate treatment.

 Inflammation may explain why erectile dysfunction can result when periodontitis goes untreated for long.
-The best dentist in Shreveport LA explains that if you developed inflammation in your mouth due to gum disease, chemical messengers in your blood can spread this inflammation to other regions of your body, such as the smooth muscles surrounding the male genitalia.
-As a result of such inflammation, vasodilation may be impeded and erectile dysfunction will result.
+The best dentist in Shreveport, LA, explains that if you developed inflammation in your mouth due to gum disease, chemical messengers in your blood could spread this inflammation to other regions of your body, such as the smooth muscles surrounding the male genitalia.
+As a result of such inflammation, vasodilation may be impeded, and erectile dysfunction will result.

 Gum Disease and Your Lungs

 The mouth is a gateway to both the gums and your lungs.
 This, therefore, makes it easier for you to grasp the link between gum disease and lung problems.